benplumridge/benplumridge.github.io/index.md

   <div style="flex: 1; padding-right: 20px;">
     <h1>Welcome!</h1>
     <p>
-      My name is Benjamin Plumridge and this is my personal website.
+      Welcome to my personal website.
-      I am a graduate student at the University of Tennessee, Knoxville.
+      I am Benjamin Plumridge, a recent graduate of the University of Tennessee, Knoxville.
-      My research interests are in numerical analysis of PDEs and modeling in Physics and Biology.
+      My research is focused on numerical analysis of partial differential equations, machine learning, and scientific computing.
     </p>
   </div>